Because a strip club need not be a mystery

 Keep track of the time; it’s like a time warp in there.
 You go in at 12 midnight and the next thing you know, it’s five in the morning.

-Another thing: Leave your judgement at the damn door.
+Another thing: Leave your judgment at the damn door.

 Art Alexandra Lara.